-The administration of community and statewide mental health programs in California is undergoing significant change.
-The California Governor's 2012-2013 Budget has eliminated the California Department of Mental Health (DMH).
-The shift in the state's role, with emphasis on local effort in mental health, may present additional challenges and opportunities for California counties, CalMHSA and CMHDA for statewide administration of programs.
-CalMHSA is currently positioned to administer additional Statewide Prevention and Early Intervention (PEI) projects and Statewide and Regional Workforce, Education and Training (WET) projects.
-These opportunities would extend beyond the existing contract dates, which has been given a no-cost extension to complete run out of the PEI Programs.
+The administration of community and statewide mental health programs in California has undergone significant change.
+The California Governor's 2012-2013 Budget eliminated the California Department of Mental Health (DMH).
+The shift in the state's role, with emphasis on local effort in mental health presents additional challenges and opportunities for California counties, CalMHSA and California Behavioral Health Directors Association (CBHDA), for statewide administration of programs.
+CalMHSA is currently positioned to administer additional Statewide Prevention and Early Intervention (PEI) projects and Statewide/Regional Workforce, Education and Training (WET) projects, and State Hospital Beds Projects.
+These opportunities would extend beyond the existing contract with DMH, which has been given a no-cost extension to complete run out of the PEI Programs.
+In April 2014, the CalMHSA Board approved a Phase I Funding Plan to sustain the existing Statewide PEI projects through June 30, 2014.
+Additionally, in August 2014, the CalMHSA Board approved a Phase I Funding Plan to Sustain the existing for both plans will derive from current county members committing 1% to 7% funding from their local PEI funds for the next three fiscal years, in addition to CalMHSA seeking other funding to include state and federal resources.